iotaledger/hornet/docs/getting_started/using_docker.md

   hornet:latest
 ```
 * `$(pwd)` \
 Stands for the present working directory.
-All mentioned directories are mapped to the container and so the Hornet in the container persists the data directly to those directories.
+All mentioned directories are mapped to the container, so the Hornet in the container persists the data directly to those directories.
 * `-v $(pwd)/config.json:/app/config.json:ro`
 Maps the local `config.json` file into the container in `readonly` mode.
 * `-v $(pwd)/peering.json:/app/peering.json`